Jack Picone: Equipment and technique

 Picone is a brand ambassador of Fujifilm Australia after he was first recruited in 2011 for the launch of the X100 product.
 Picone has since worked on the launches of the X-Pro1, X100s and X-E2 products; for the X100s, Picone traveled to Myanmar and Cambodia with Swedish filmmaker Gerhard Joren to use the camera model.
 In March 2016, Picone identified his preferred camera models and explained why Fujfilm's products are his favoured photography gear:

 Their film cameras … GS645 medium format and the Fujilfilm TX 1 Panorama.
 Their latest digital release the X-Pro-2 is "off the graph" in terms of sensor quality, has a small discreet retro style that is easy to run with in a war zone and it doesn't scream out "kill me" for my ostentatious—worth way too much money—DSLR camera.

 Picone said in 2014 that he had sold all of his DSLR cameras in 2011 because he had ceased using them.
-DLSR cameras had become cumbersome for him, and had become an "affront" in the sensitive situations that he often documents, whereby the subjects could "freeze up and react".
+DSLR cameras had become cumbersome for him, and had become an "affront" in the sensitive situations that he often documents, whereby the subjects could "freeze up and react".

 On his website, Picone states that his long-term, ongoing passion for black-and-white photography and traditional darkroom printing is due to the medium's "capacity for both subtlety and drama."
 Picone quotes photographer Robert Frank, who said in 1951: "To me they [black-and-white photographs] symbolise the alternatives of hope and despair to which mankind is forever subjected."
 Regarding their Reportage workshops, Picone and Dupont apply the dictum of Eddie Adams: "If it makes you laugh, if it makes you cry, if it rips out your heart, that's a good picture."